 Simply put, CreativeStudy is a resource designed to help you navigate the business that’s crucial to successful creative careers.
-Our speakers explain the ecosystem of funding, finance, law, and more in a way that's approachable, non-judgmental, and applicable to creatives and freelancers who often find themselves torn between producing their work and managing administrative details.
+Our speakers explain the ecosystem of funding, finance, law, and more in a way that's approachable, non-judgmental, and applicable to creatives and freelancers who often find themselves torn between producing their work and managing the business side of their careers.

 We believe financial empowerment enables you to achieve your long-term creative goals.

 Our mission is to provide an inclusive platform where a diverse group of artists, freelancers, and creative professionals learn tangible skills, are directed to relevant resources, explore options for sustainability at all stages in their careers, and feel the support of a diverse community.

 In addition to addressing market-driven economic realities, we foreground creative solutions and the solidarity economy.
 We believe financial health and sustainability for cultural producers is a social justice issue.

 We are a PBC and a fiscally sponsored project of the New York Foundation for the Arts.